Best daily deals

 The Sennheiser HD 660S comes with 2 cables and an adaptor, providing 3 different connector options.

 The difference between a balanced and unbalanced connection is in how the signal is treated on the way to your ears.
-Balanced connections will make use of a concept called differential signalling to supposedly tamp down noise introduced by interference from outside, whereas unbalanced connections will simply take the single ended audio signal from your source without doing that.
-While it sounds like it might offer a huge improvement, decent shielding on your cables (which should be assumed at this point) should mean that there isn’t any significant difference between the two strategies as far as noise is concerned, for headphones at least.
+Balanced connections will make use of a concept called differential signaling to supposedly tamp down noise introduced by interference from outside.
+In contrast, unbalanced connections will simply take the single-ended audio signal from your source without doing that.
+While it sounds like it might offer a huge improvement, decent shielding on your cables (which should be assumed at this point) should mean that there isn’t any significant difference between the two strategies as far as noise is concerned.
+For headphones, at least.
 If you don’t have a balanced connection, you really don’t have anything to worry about.

 Are you sure you even want a portable music player?